yveschiu/php_utils/README.md

 ### Usage
 1. Configuration
-- Add these lines of the MySQL configuration in `.env` file.
-If no .env file in your project, A .env file should be generated from the .env.example
+- Add these lines of settings of the MySQL configuration in `.env` file in the project root.
 ```
 DB_CONNECTION=mysql
 DB_HOST=127.0.0.1